Metaprogramming

 tuple<double, char, int> t2 = make_tuple(4.9, 'c', 3);

 While we now have the ability to construct a tuple, we have not yet provided a convenient mechanism for accessing individual elements from a tuple.
-In order to do so, we first write a class template to contain a reference to a single element from a tuple.
-We declare it as follows:
+To do so, we can write a function template as follows:

 template <int Index, class Tuple>